Review 6: Harry Potter and the Half-Blood Prince

 Based on the sixth book in the Harry Potter book series, Harry Potter and the Half-Blood Prince by J. K. Rowling, Harry Potter (Daniel Radcliffe) enter his sixth year at Hogwarts, the heat really builds up as Voldermort and his Death Eaters are increasing their terror upon the Wizarding and Muggle worlds and he and Dumboledore (Michael Gambon) try to uncover the secret to defeating him once and for all but the truth lies with an old colleague of Dumbledores, Horace Slughorn (Jim Broadbent) whom Dumboledore persuades to return to teach at Hogwarts.
 After Harry sees his his long time rival Draco Malfoy (Tom Felton) in a shop called Borgin & Burkes, he suspects that he has become a death eater.
 Harry also falls in love with Ron's (Rupert Grint) sister Ginny (Bonnie Wright), tries to get close to Slughorn, Ron falls for Lavender Brown (Jessie Cave) and Malfoy struggles to carry out a task for The Dark Lord.

-The film is dark (both narratively and visually), so thought-provoking, so complex in its own way that you'd feel as if you didn't understand the plot when you do, it has darker tone than its predecessors, though there are some humourous moments in the film.
+The film is dark both narratively and visually, so thought-provoking, so complex in its own way that you'd feel as if you didn't understand the plot when you do, it has darker tone than its predecessors, though there are some humourous moments in the film.
 Compared to the previous films in the series, the Half-Blood Prince is much more of a psychological thriller.

 Tonely, this is the darkest film is the series as we get reminder after reminder of how dangerous the Wizarding World has become since the start of the Second Wizarding War.

-Prominant themes in the Half-Blood Prince include Love, Death, Trust, and Redemption.
+Prominent themes in the Half-Blood Prince include Love, Death, Trust, and Redemption.

 Death: As with the rest of the series and indeed, J. K. Rowling's work, Death runs deep in this film as it does in the books.

 Trust: Harry trusts Ron and Hermione without reservation and extends that same loyalty to Dumbledore, following his orders and trusting that Dumbledore is instructing him to do the right thing.
-The only issue on which Harry and Dumbledore fundementaly disagree is Dumbledore's insistance that Snape can be trusted.
+The only issue on which Harry and Dumbledore fundamentally disagree is Dumbledore's insistance that Snape can be trusted.
 Dumbledore refuses to tell Harry or any members of the Order what it is about Snape that makes him trust so unconditionally, but he repeatedly tells Harry that he doesn't need to worry.
 Ultimately, Dumbledore trusts Snape with his life when few others will.

 Redemption: Slughorn carries a great deal of guilt from having indirectly helping Lord Voldermort rise to power.
 Dumbledore invites him back to teach at Hogwarts because he's aware that he holds key information that will be vital to destroying Voldermort.

-In one of the films more questionable changes, the mystery surrounding the half-blood prince's true identity isn't really speculated upon, nor does Harry seem The book is instead reduced to a plot device, allowing Harry to brew his way into Slughorn's good books (which itself is kind of a moot point, since Slughorn tries to "collect" him anyway due to his interest in potenially successful and/or famous students).
+In one of the films more questionable changes, the mystery surrounding the half-blood prince's true identity isn't really speculated upon, nor does Harry seem particularly The book is instead reduced to a plot device, allowing Harry to brew his way into Slughorn's good books (which itself is kind of a moot point, since Slughorn tries to "collect" him anyway due to his interest in potentially successful and/or famous students).
 As a result, the big reveal comes off as a little hollow because Harry hasn't been pondering it for the majority of the film.

-An action scene at the Burrow feels out of place and narratively inconsiquential because it's never mentioned again.
-Showing the Burrow under attack was a visual representation of the loss of the wizarding world as a santuary to Harry.
-Apart from Hogwarts, the Burrow was the only other place where Harry felt like he belonged.
-It was the closest thing he's had to a loving home and to depict it buring down symbolised the rality of war - that nothing is sacred.
-I believe including Dumbledore's funeral would have been a much more effective way of showing
+I have mixed feeling on wether this addition works or not.
+Showing the Burrow under attack was a visual representation of the loss of the wizarding world as a sanctuary to Harry.
+Apart from Hogwarts, the Burrow was the only other place where Harry felt like he belonged and the closest thing he's had to a loving home and to depict it burning down symbolised the reality of war - that nothing is sacred.
+On the other hand, it feels out of place and narratively inconsequential because it's never mentioned again.

-Returning director David Yates' directing is stylish and suspenseful, the cinematography is stylish, giving the film a dreamy and muted that captures the beauty of the magic in Harry's world as it's slowly fading away.
+the cinematography is stylish, giving the film a dreamy and muted look that captures the beauty of the magic in Harry's world as it's slowly fading away.
 There's great use of symmetry to shape certain shots and to hone in a characters sense of isolation i.e. to hint at Draco's internal struggles over carrying out a task that's much bigger than himself and out of his control and how he's being engulfed by the immensity of the world around him.
+The colours also help to reflect the fading beauty of the wizarding world.
+There's great emphasis on warm yellows in scenes and locations that are warm and safe to our characters whilst cool blues and greys are used to evoke a sense of danger and sadness

 The score by Nicholas Hooper is erie and appropriatly brooding, there were actually some funny moments throughout bringing some much needed levity to an otherwise dark and ominous film.